![]() |

 The second is one where some attributes are stored in the theme and some are stored in associated tables.
 Under this design, there are two attributes in the theme which link to the appropriate associated table.
 The first attribute contains a unique identifier (ID) that links a record in the theme with a record in the associated table, while the second, contains an attribute whose value points to the associated table.
 There is no limit to the number of associated tables that a theme can have.

-In addition, the user is able to: (a) explicitly specify the default value for specific attibutes, (b) have the default value computed as the feature's area, perimeter or length or (c) have the default value be the current date.
+In addition, the user is able to: (a) explicitly specify the default value for specific attibutes, (b) have the default value computed as the feature's area, perimeter, length or coordinate, (c) have the default value be the current date or (d) have the value computed by evaluating an equation.
 The area can be in terms of square feet or square meters, or in terms of acres or hectares, while the current date can be formatted to user specifications.
+Coordinate values for a point feature can be in terms of projected coordinates or latitudes and longitudes.
+The equation can contain the standard arithmetic operators, Boolean operators, and trigonometric and other functions.

-The user also has the ability to specify a numerical range indicating the allowable values for an attribute, as well as the ability to specify an equation in which the result of the computation will be used as the attribute value.
+The user also has the ability to specify a numerical range indicating the allowable values for an attribute, as well as the ability to specify a conditional (IF statement) in the attribute equation.
 The syntax for specifying equations in the CEDRA-DataEditor is similar to that offered in the Microsoft Excel software.
 In essence the CEDRA-DataEditor is like a "mini" spreadsheet program.

 THEME